Twathik/live-chat-wundergraph-Mantine-next.js/README.md

 WFLYSRV0051: Admin console listening on http://127.0.0.1:9990
 ```

-2- install package: this example use yarn workspaces, to install all dependencies on a raw run yarn at the root of the project
+2- install packages: this example uses yarn workspaces, to install all dependencies on a raw run yarn at the root of the project

 ```
 yarn